 by Scott Loosley

 Scott Loosley is the horticulturist at the Gamble Garden Center in Palo Alto.
+His column usually appears the third Friday of the month.
 Send questions to Loosley care of Palo Alto Weekly, P.O.
 Box 1610, Palo Alto, CA 94302.

 Back up to the Table of Contents Page